Guy Maddin: Cowards Bend the Knee, Brand Upon the Brain!, My Winnipeg (2003–2007)

-Maddin's next feature stemmed from a commission to produce a documentary film about his hometown of Winnipeg, for which Maddin's producer directed "Don't give me the frozen hellhole everyone knows that Winnipeg is."
-Taking what he described as a "docufantasia" approach that melded "personal history, civic tragedy, and mystical hypothesizing", Maddin produced My Winnipeg (2008), with a budget of $500,000.
-Maddin re-cast Darcy Fehr in the role of "Guy Maddin" and structured the documentary around a metafictional plot whereby "Guy Maddin" attempts to "film his way out" of the frozen city.
-Maddin rents out his former home and hires actors to play his family (including Ann Savage as his mother) in the recreation of pivotal scenes from his memories of youth.
-Along the way, Maddin documents facts, rumours, and fabricated myths about Winnipeg, including the demolition of the Winnipeg hockey arena (during the period after the sale of the Winnipeg Jets had left the city without a national hockey team), an epidemic of sleepwalking, the ghosts of frozen horse heads returning every winter when the rivers freeze over, and If Day (an actual historical event when a faked Nazi invasion of the city was mounted during World War II to promote the sale of war bonds).
-My Winnipeg received the award for Best Canadian Feature Film from the 2007 Toronto International Film Festival, Best Documentary from the 2008 San Francisco Film Critics Circle Awards, Best Canadian Film from the 2008 Toronto Film Critics Association Awards, and Best Experimental Documentary from the 2009 International Urban Film Festival, Tehran.
-In 2007, Maddin also became the first artist-curator of the UCLA Film and Television Archive.
+Maddin's next feature stemmed from a commission to produce a documentary film about his hometown of Winnipeg.
+Taking what he described as a "docufantasia" approach that melded "personal history, civic tragedy, and mystical hypothesizing," Maddin produced My Winnipeg (2008), with a budget of $500,000.
+Maddin again cast Darcy Fehr in the role of "Guy Maddin" and structured the documentary around a metafictional plot whereby "Guy Maddin" attempts to "film his way out" of the frozen city.
+Maddin rents out his former home and hires actors to play his family (including Ann Savage as his mother) in recreations of scenes from his youth.
+Along the way, Maddin documents facts and myths about Winnipeg, including the demolition of the Winnipeg hockey arena after the sale of the Winnipeg Jets, an epidemic of sleepwalking, the ghosts of frozen horse heads returning every winter when the rivers freeze over, and If Day (a faked Nazi invasion of the city mounted during World War II to promote war bonds).
+My Winnipeg received the award for Best Canadian Feature Film from the 2007 Toronto International Film Festival, Best Documentary from the 2008 San Francisco Film Critics Circle Awards, Best Canadian Film from the 2009 Toronto Film Critics Association Awards, and Best Experimental Documentary from the 2009 Tehran International Urban Film Festival.
+In 2007, Maddin also became the first artist-curator of the UCLA Film & Television Archive.